ABostrom/Renascitur/docs/Material Plane/Regions/Mokoweri/Solaran Research Complex.md

 _Findings: Preliminary findings show that Solaran technology may provide a pathway to harmonizing aberrant energy.
 Further research is necessary to perfect this technique._

-### Saurian Creation

-**Research Log Entry #12**

-Our pursuit of understanding the Saurians' remarkable resilience to aberrant energy continues.
-Preliminary experiments have provided intriguing insights into the unique physiological and magical traits that make them inherently resistant to the corrupting influence of abberant energy.

-In controlled exposure tests, we introduced Saurian specimens to concentrated aberrant energy sources.
-What we observed was nothing short of astounding.
-Unlike other living beings, the Saurians displayed an impressive ability to repel and neutralize the harmful effects of abberant energy.

-This resistance seems to be linked to their innate connection with the weave, as if the Saurians have a natural barrier that shields them from the aberrant forces seeking to corrupt their souls.
-This discovery holds immense promise, as it could potentially lead to the development of protective measures against abberant incursions in the future.

-However, it is crucial to proceed with caution.
-We must refrain from exploiting the Saurians' resilience for any destructive purposes.
-Their existence is deeply intertwined with the delicate balance of life on Mokoweri, and we must prioritize their preservation and well-being above all else.

-**Research Log Entry #17**

-Our ethical concerns regarding the experimentation on the Saurians have grown more pronounced as we delve deeper into the mysteries of their innate resilience.
-Despite the potential benefits for our society and the protection of Mokoweri, we cannot ignore the moral implications of our actions.

-Today's experiments took a disturbing turn as we conducted invasive procedures on a group of Saurian subjects to further investigate the source of their resistance to abberant energy.
-These procedures resulted in significant distress and suffering for the specimens, and the ethical committee overseeing our research has expressed grave concerns.

-While we have gained some insights into the Saurians' unique physiology and the role of their natural energy barriers, the toll on these noble beings is unacceptable.
-I must confront the moral dilemmas that our pursuit of knowledge has brought upon us.
-We must find alternative means to protect Mokoweri without subjecting the Saurians to further harm.

-**Research Log Entry #20**

-The weight of our actions in the name of scientific inquiry is becoming increasingly unbearable.
-We have reached a critical juncture in our research, where we must make difficult choices that will define our legacy.

-In our pursuit of knowledge and the development of protective measures against aberrant energy, we inadvertently subjected the Saurians to unspeakable suffering.
-Their innate resilience, a gift from nature and the weave, should not have come at the cost of their well-being and happiness.

-It is with a heavy heart that I acknowledge our failure in this regard.
-Our experiments have demonstrated the potential dangers of scientific ambition devoid of compassion.
-From this moment forward, our priority must shift to the welfare and conservation of the Saurians, our living guardians of Mokoweri.

-We will redouble our efforts to develop protective measures through ethical means, ensuring that the Saurians are never again subjected to harm in the name of progress.
-We owe them our deepest apologies and our commitment to a brighter, more responsible future for all inhabitants of Mokoweri.

-### Slaad Creation
-**Research Log Entry #34**

-The pursuit of understanding aberrant energy and its effects on living beings has taken a dark turn.
-As we delve deeper into the mysteries of the Saurians' resistance to abberant energy, some among us have become consumed by ambition.
-This has led to reckless experimentation that now threatens the balance of Mokoweri.

-In an attempt to harness the properties of abberant energy for potential defensive applications, we initiated a series of experiments involving forced exposure of Saurian specimens to concentrated abberant energy sources.
-The results have been horrifying.
-These once-noble creatures have been twisted and corrupted by the very energy we sought to understand.

-What we have created can only be described as aberrant Saurians, beings who have become conduits for abberant forces.
-Their existence is an affront to the natural order, and their aggression poses a dire threat to the inhabitants of Mokoweri.

-In our desperation to counter the abberant incursions, we may have inadvertently unleashed a new kind of menace upon our world.
-It is imperative that we find a way to control or reverse this corruption before it spreads further.

-**Research Log Entry #37**

-The consequences of our ill-fated experiments have grown even more dire.
-The aberrant Saurians, which we now colloquially refer to as "Slaads," have multiplied beyond our control.
-Their aggressive behavior and destructive tendencies are wreaking havoc on the fragile ecosystems of Mokoweri.

-To counter this threat, we have developed arcanometric obsidian crystals capable of exerting a form of control over the Slaads.
-These crystals emit resonant frequencies that pacify and, to some extent, command the Slaads.
-We have deployed these crystals in strategic locations to mitigate the chaos caused by these corrupted beings.

-However, it is important to note that this is not a solution but a temporary measure.
-The Slaads remain an unpredictable and dangerous presence on Mokoweri.
-We must redouble our efforts to find a way to reverse the aberration and restore the Saurians to their noble nature.

-Our actions have consequences, and it is our responsibility to rectify the mistakes we have made.
-The Slaads serve as a haunting reminder of the ethical boundaries we must uphold in our pursuit of knowledge and protection.

 ### Life's Work - Irasandra